-Transferring risk from an architectural, engineering or design firm to a professional liability insurance policy is a common risk management practice.
+Transferring risk from a consulting engineering firm to a professional liability insurance policy is a common risk management practice.
 It can also protect your firm's financial bottom line.

 Purchasing insurance can be a contractual requirement imposed by your clients or even a condition determined by your regulator.
 When you are placing insurance coverage for your firm-on either a practice basis or project basis-the three most common terms encountered are: